Frequently Asked Questions

 Yes, EVV is mandatory in every state of the US.

-The homecare management software with EVV must be HIPAA compliant.
+The EVV system you choose must be HIPAA compliant.
 You need to verify the same before choosing one for your agency.

 Electronic Visit Verification (EVV) is a system that tracks the caregiver and maintains digital records for the punch-in and punch-out of the caregiver at the destination.
 This data is utilized for claiming Medicaid by the caregiver agency.

-As a caregiver agency, you need to consider relying on a home care management software with EVV, and it must be HIPAA-compliant.
+You don’t need to worry about meeting the EVV requirements.
+As a caregiver agency, you must consider relying on home care management software with EVV, which must be HIPAA-compliant.

-Caregivers can get maximum benefits from an EVV-based home care management software .
+Caregivers can get maximum benefits from EVV-based home care management software.
 They get paid for the extra hours spent during the shift.
 Plus, they save ample time that otherwise gets squandered in maintaining paperwork.

-No, you need to choose any third-party EVV software that is compliant with the state’s regulations once.
-However, there could be annual software maintenance charges, which also vary according to the policies of the service provider.
+No, it would be best to choose any third-party EVV software compliant with the state’s regulations.
+However, there could be annual software maintenance charges, which also vary according to the service provider’s policies.

 EVV affects both medical and non-medical home care services.
 The caregiving agencies need to be compliant to claim Medicaid.